When you have a problem with a product or service, where do you turn for the best digital customer experience?

 - With the customer success team, they integrate support with the onboarding and education journey.

-Measuring Digital Customer Experience Success
+Tip 3: Key Data and Metrics to Track for Measuring Digital Customer Experience Success

 Are digital customers engaging with self-service content and platforms — and did they go on to create a support case?
 Answer “yes” to the first part and “no” to the second, and you’ve got self-service success — at least the way Slowey defines it at its core.